Joshua-Riek/ubuntu-rockchip/README.md

 ## Recommended Hardware

-A Linux host with the following configuration is recommended to set up the build environment.
+A Ubuntu 20.04 host with the following configuration is recommended to set up the build environment.
 Adequate processing power and disk space is ideal as the build process can be several gigabytes and take a lot of time.

 * Intel Core i7 CPU (>= 8 cores)
 * Strong internet connection